Dungeons & Dragons controversies: Africans

 Ed Greenwood introduced Chult, a pan-Africa-inspired location in the Forgotten Realms, in the Forgotten Realms Campaign Set (1987).
 It served the main setting for the fifth Harpers novel The Ring of Winter (1992) by James Lowder.
 Lowder was then contracted to expand Chult into a full setting book, which became The Jungles of Chult (1993).
 He wrote the product's sourcebook section.
 The adventure "The Heart of the Jungle" was written by Jean Rabe.
 For his section of the work, Lowder pulled from his notes from working on The Ring of Winter along with other sources, "including articles on 'The Dark Continent' by David Howery and 'Arms & Armors of Africa' by Michael J. Varhola, both in Dragon #189 (January 1993)", and listed "the Allan Quartermain tales (1885–1927) of H. Rider Haggard and the Professor Challenger stories (1912–1929) of Arthur Conan Doyle" as "pulp inspirations".
 Cecilia D'Anastasio, for Kotaku, wrote that the campaign setting "has been written off as tone-deaf".
 She criticizes "The Dark Continent" article for describing human inhabitants as "dark-skinned with tightly curled hair, while its other races include pygmies and 'bushmen.'
 In this setting, slaver caravans raid tribal villages, which survive on subsistence agriculture and hunting.
 A minutely-researched six pages detailing African weaponry followed, citing eight anthropological or historical texts".
 Chult's major city, Mezro, is described in this 2nd Edition book as a rival to "some of the most 'civilized' population centers in Faerun".
 By the 4th Edition, Chult was struck with disaster: "human civilization is virtually nonexistent here, though an Amnian colony and a port sponsored by Baldur's Gate cling to the northern coasts, and a few tribes—some noble savages, others depraved cannibals—roam the interior".

 Tomb of Annihilation (2017), an adventure module for D&D 5th edition, was criticized by both Paste and Kotaku for its depiction of Chult.
-Cameron Kunzelman, for Paste, wrote, "it is important to note that the jungles and dangers also have a slight feel of 'darkest Africa' to them, and the Chultan people are dark-skinned", and highlighted "places like the design of the Batiri, a culture of goblins who wear massive tribal masks and literally stack on top of each other to make a 'totem pole' for warfare".
+Cameron Kunzelman, for Paste, wrote that "the jungles and dangers also have a slight feel of 'darkest Africa' to them, and the Chultan people are dark-skinned", and highlighted "places like the design of the Batiri, a culture of goblins who wear massive tribal masks and literally stack on top of each other to make a 'totem pole' for warfare".
 For Kotaku, D'Anastasio wrote: "while many players I talked to enjoyed how the history and political structures of Chult were expanded in Tomb of Annihilation, they were still unimpressed by its execution.
 Its setting is an amalgamation of African cultures, a trope frequent in 20th-century media that flattens the dimensionality of human experiences on the continent, which contains hundreds of ethnic groups".